Combo-Miner/Mongo-Gen/readme.md

 ## Usage

-Once the bot is running, you can use it in your Discord server by typing the command `+genurl <base_url>`.
-The bot will generate a unique URL using the provided base URL and store it in the MongoDB database.
+Once the bot is running, you can use it in your Discord server by typing the command `/gen`.
+The bot will generate a unique mongo URL.
 The bot will then send the generated URL back to the user who issued the command.

 ## Video Demo